Epidermophyton floccosum: Infection

 E. floccosum causes superficial diseases such as tinea pedis (athlete's foot) and tinea cruris, and less commonly tinea corporis and onychomycosis.
 Similar to other fungal dermatophytes, E. floccosum can invade keratinized tissues including skin and nails.
 A recent clinical case has also demonstrated its capacity of infecting eyes, causing keratitis.
 It does not perforate hair or hair follicles.
 This anthropophilic dermatophyte preferentially infects humans and rarely infects animals, thus lab animal experiments are found to be unsuccessful.
 E. floccosum is more infective than most dermatophytes.
 Chronic infections are rare, therefore maintenance of the species relies on rapid transmission between hosts.
 The infection typically stays within the nonliving conidified layer of host epidermis, since the fungus cannot pierce through living tissues of individuals with normal immunity.
 However, it has been found to cause invasive infections in immunocompromised patients, demonstrating severe onychomycosis, skin lesions, and subcutaneous nodules.

 Spread

 E. floccosum can remain viable for long periods of time by producing arthroconidia in skin scales.
 Arthroconidia are thick-walled spores with higher resistance to drying and heat conditions than mycelium.
-Arthroconidia formation allows E. floccosum to survive for years in showers, baths, swimming pools, towels, blankets, sheets, shoes and other clothings.
+Arthroconidia formation allows E. floccosum to survive for years in showers, baths, swimming pools, towels, blankets, sheets, shoes and other clothing.
 The fungus commonly spreads by contact in showers and gym facilities.